 “Site” means, for the Facility, the land, spaces, waterways, roads, wells, and any rights acquired by the Owner pursuant to the Site Agreement, to own and operate the Facility on, through, above or below the ground on which all or any part of the Facility is located.

-“Site Agreement” means that certain Ground Lease and Easement Agreement between Owner and Alamac Knit Fabrics, Inc. dated __________, 2001.
+“Site Agreement” means that certain Ground Lease and Easement Agreement between Owner and Alamac Knit Fabrics, Inc. dated as of the Effective Date.

 “Steam” has the meaning given in the Steam Agreement

-“Steam Agreement” means the certain Steam Purchase Agreement Regarding the _____________ Facility between Owner and Alamac Knit Fabrics, Inc dated _______, 2001.
+“Steam Agreement” means the certain Steam Purchase Agreement Regarding the _____________ Facility between Owner and Alamac Knit Fabrics, Inc dated as of the Effective Date.

 “Steam Purchaser” means Alamac Knit Fabrics, Inc and any other Person purchasing or taking Steam from the Facility.